taixingbi/coding-test/frontend.react.md

 * Before the introduction of Hooks in React, functional components were called **stateless** components and were behind class components on feature basis.
 * After the introduction of Hooks, functional components are equivalent to class components.

+#### 9 What is the virtual DOM?
+How does react use the virtual DOM to render the UI?
+As stated by the react team, virtual DOM is a concept where a **virtual representation of the real DOM** is kept inside the memory and is synced with the real DOM by a library such as ReactDOM.